Chart Color Schemes

 Coburg North has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that may affect this region.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect the region.
 Notable ones include Assembly Broadmeadows, Kodak Lands Redevelopment (Merri-bek Gardens Estate), Gaffney St, Coburg North, and Coburg North Village and Lincoln Mills Redevelopment.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.